-I'm the breeder behind Dtails Tollers located in Old Lyme, CT.
+I'm Donna B., the breeder behind Dtails Tollers located in Old Lyme, CT.
 I breed well-rounded Nova Scotia Duck Tolling Retrievers.
 The health of my dogs is very important to me, I do health testing on my dogs and provide lots of training and enrichment.

-What makes Donna’s program special
+What makes your program special?

 My dogs are my life, and I ensure they live healthy, happy lives.
 As a dog trainer, I make sure all of my dogs receive proper training.
 I also do thorough health testing to ensure I am producing the healthiest dogs possible.